LEOXC1571/leoxc1571.github.io/_pages/about.md

 # 🔥 News
+- *2024.09*: &nbsp;🎉🎉 Our paper titled 'Diffusion-based Graph Generative Methods' has been accepted by IEEE Transactions on Knowledge and Data Engineering.
 - *2024.05*: &nbsp;🎉🎉 Our paper titled 'Unsupervised Heterogeneous Graph Rewriting Attack via Node Clustering' has been accepted by KDD-24.
 - *2024.01*: &nbsp;🎉🎉 The preprint version of our survey titled 'Diffusion-based Graph Generative Methods' is online.
 - *2024.01*: &nbsp;🎉🎉 Our paper titled 'Training-free Multi-objective Diffusion Model for 3D Molecule Generation' has been accepted by ICLR-24!